History of debt relief: Ancient Near East

-Debt forgiveness is mentioned in the Torah, in which God commanded the Israelites to forgive debts in certain cases at the end of Shmita, the last year of the seven-year agricultural cycle.
+Debt forgiveness is mentioned in the Torah, which says God commanded the Israelites to forgive debts in certain cases at the end of Shmita, the last year of the seven-year agricultural cycle.
 Hebrew slaves were also set free either at the same time or at the end of the 49-year cycle, depending on interpretation.
 At the end of the longer cycle, during Jubilee year the land also reverted to its original owners.
 According to Michael Hudson, the Jubilee law likely appeared in response to a debt crisis and took debt cancellation from the hands of the rulers, making it periodical and automatic.
 No contracts survive attesting to the compliance, or lack of it, with the Jubilee law.

 Due to the First Exile, the laws of debt remission were no longer applicable, as most Jews were not living in the land of Israel, and the fact that the remission was tied to the restitution of ancestral land.
 Later Rabbis would decree that debts should continue to be remitted.
 Around the beginning of the 1st century CE Hillel established the prozbul loophole which enabled lenders to offer loans which could not be remitted, by redirecting the recipient of the repayment as the local Bet Din (court of law), which would then forward it to the original lender.
 Since the debt would be owed to a public institution instead of a private individual, it would not be remitted.
 Hillel argued that otherwise the poor would not be able to get a loan in the year preceding the remission.